Teaching Teams

 Small group learning

-Hands-on exploration
+Hands-on exploration and play

-Individualized support
+Individualized support and attention

-Outdoor play & healthy routines
+Outdoor play and healthy routines

 A teacher with a puppet interacts with four children seated on the floor, raising their hands.